 The water savings targets for new houses and commercial and industrial buildings, which included rainwater tanks, have been reviewed.
-Changes to the water savings targets in Queensland Development Code MP4.2 and 4.3 are expected in 2013.
-More information about water saving targets can be found on the Department of Housing and Public Works website.
+Changes to the water savings targets in Queensland Development Code MP4.2 and 4.3 were adopted in 2013 and the requirement for rainwater tanks was removed from the code.
+More information about these changes can be found on the Department of Housing and Public Works website.

 From 1 January 2013 Seqwater is responsible for the operation of all bulk water infrastructure.

 Seqwater is required to develop a water security program for SEQ.
-The water security program will set out the arrangements and measures Seqwater will use to facilitate the achievement of the LOS objectives.
+The water security program will set out the arrangements and measures Seqwater will use to facilitate the achievement of the LOS objectives that have been set in regulation by DEWS.
 It is expected that the program will be in place by mid-2015.

 The Bulk Water Supply Code regulates the supply of bulk services such as the supply of water and water services from 1 January 2013.
 The Bulk Water Supply Code was made by the Minister for Energy and Water Supply under section 360M of the Water Act 2000.
 The Code replaces the SEQ water market rules.